-- Typed in Word format [.doc or .docx] and sent by any of the following:

-- 1 as an email attachment

-- 2 on a CD or DVD via the post

-- 3 as a paper copy via the post
+- Typed in Word format [.doc or .docx] and sent by any of the following: - 1 as an email attachment; - 2 on a disc, flash drive or memory stick via the post; - 3 as a paper copy via the post.

 The electronic versions (1 & 2) can be imported directly and are the quickest for us.
 The hard copy (3) can be scanned using OCR (Optical Character Recognition).
 OCR is not a perfect process and the resulting text will require correction, but it is generally quicker than re-typing.